-Republicans are hoping for an upset in the heavily Democratic state, where the GOP hasn’t won a statewide election since 2006.
+Republicans are hoping for an upset in a heavily Democratic state, where the GOP hasn’t won a statewide election since 2006.
 Newsom has been defending his record on the virus and warning that Republican front-runner Larry Elder, a conservative talk radio host, would undermine California’s progressive values.

-The election is being watched nationally, and the outcome could influence the 2022 elections, when a closely divided Congress will be in play.
+The election is being watched nationally and the outcome could influence the 2022 elections, when a closely divided Congress will be in play.

 How did California arrive at this point?
 Here are some answers:

 California is one of 20 states that have provisions to recall a sitting governor, 19 through elections.
 The state law establishing the rules goes back to 1911 and was intended to give more power to voters by allowing them to remove elected officials and repeal or pass laws by placing them on the ballot.